 Inman is a very small city located in the state of South Carolina.
 With a population of 2,430 people and five constituent neighborhoods, Inman is the 132nd largest community in South Carolina.

 Unlike some cities, Inman isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Inman are a mix of both white- and blue-collar jobs.
-Overall, Inman is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Inman who work in sales jobs (17.14%), office and administrative support (10.00%), and healthcare (9.48%).
+Overall, Inman is a city of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Inman who work in office and administrative support (15.62%), sales jobs (11.52%), and maintenance occupations (7.77%).

-The per capita income in Inman in 2010 was $19,473, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $77,892 for a family of four.
+The per capita income in Inman in 2018 was $24,520, which is upper middle income relative to South Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $98,080 for a family of four.
 However, Inman contains both very wealthy and poor people as well.

 Inman is a very ethnically-diverse city.
 The people who call Inman home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Inman residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Inman include English, German, Lithuanian, and Scottish.
+Important ancestries of people in Inman include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Inman is English.
-Other important languages spoken here include Spanish and Mon-Khmer (Cambodian).
+Other important languages spoken here include Spanish and Italian.